amaanalikhan3000/Datathons/README.md

-Deep Learning Model to predict Churn Rate at bank
+Deep Learning Model to predict Whether a person has exited a bank or not